subspace/subnomicon/docs/overview.md

 Farmers are incentivized to store data through block rewards and fees.
 They do not have to store the blockchain history alongside their plot and can dedicate all of the available space to farming.

-## EVM
+## Execution Environment

+The Subspace Network decouples consensus from computation by separating transaction execution onto independent domains.
+Domains can support any conceivable state transition framework and are execution environment agnostic.

-As the first execution domain launched with Subspace Network, the EVM domain supports running Ethereum smart contracts and executing Ethereum transactions.
+As the first execution domain launched with Subspace Network, the Ethereum Virtual Machine (EVM) domain supports running Ethereum smart contracts and executing Ethereum transactions.
 This allows Ethereum dApps and DeFi protocols to run on Subspace with significantly higher throughput, lower costs, and improved scalability.